Bérangère Vattier

 Bérangère Vattier was a French comedian.
 She was born on 13 July 1941 in the 15th arrondissement of Paris and died of cancer on 10 October 2001 in the 12th arrondissement of Paris.

 She was the daughter of comedian Robert Vattier, and was married to the actor Robert Etcheverry from 1963 to 1983.
+She is the niece of actress Nicole Vattier.